- About us

 - We are an accredited Living Wage employer

-The firm is committed to the protection of the environment.
-Our aim is to reduce pollution and minimise environmental impacts through our operations and services.
 Our environmental management system is compliant with ISO 14001.
-We support the UN Global Compact Environment Principals, comply with the Energy Savings Opportunity Scheme and report to the Carbon Disclosure Project
+We support the UN Global Compact Environment Principals, comply with the Energy Savings Opportunity Scheme and report to the Carbon Disclosure Project.

 Our School Enterprise Programme develops financial and entrepreneurial skills of Year 7 and 8 students and supports entrepreneurs in the developing world.
 This programme meets the Key Stage 3 curriculum, gives students the opportunity to create their own microbusiness, invest in the developing world and gain financial and enterprise skills through real-life experience.
 Read about our success with Rivers Academy